-- From the 5th day, taste the kombucha.
-Repeat every 1 to 2 days.
+- Starting on the 5th day, start tasting your kombucha every 1 to 2 days.

-- As soon as the kombucha is to your taste, remove the Mamma and place it in an airtight container filled with about 2 cups of kombucha that you have just produced.
-This scoby will be used to ferment for your next recipe.
+- As soon as the kombucha is to your taste, remove the scoby and place it in an airtight container filled with about 2 cups of kombucha that you have just produced.
+This starter will be used to ferment for your next recipe.

-- Lower the heat of the round to the lowest and cover for 1 hour.
+- Lower heat to the lowest setting and cover for 1 hour.

-- Remove from the round, add molasses and mix to dissolve.
+- Remove from heat, add molasses and mix to dissolve.

-- Let cool, filter, then pour into the kombucha jar.
+- Let cool, filter, then pour into the jar of freshly-made kombucha.